DenisMiculescu/DistributedSystems-CA1/README.md

 ### Update constraint.

 I have implemented a PUT constraint which appears in AWS API but I couldn't seem to get it fully working.

+### Translation

+I attempted to implement the translation feature but did not succeed.